jagregory/abrash-black-book/README.md

 ## How does this differ from the previously released versions?

 The book is now out of print, and hard to come by.
-Last time I checked it was going for over $200 on ebay.
+Last time I checked, it was going for over $200 on ebay.

-The version which Michael and Dr. Dobbs released in 2001 was as a collection PDFs.
-This version is [still available](http://www.drdobbs.com/parallel/graphics-programming-black-book/184404919); however, the structure (multiple files) and the format (PDF) doesn't lend itself well to reading on a ebook reader or other mobile device.
+The version which Michael and Dr. Dobbs released in 2001 was a collection of PDF files.
+That version is [still available](http://www.drdobbs.com/parallel/graphics-programming-black-book/184404919).
+However, the structure (multiple files) and the format (PDF) result in a poor user experience on an ebook reader or other mobile device.

-This version has been thoroughly cleaned of artefacts and condensed into something which can be easily converted into a ebook friendly format.
+This version has been thoroughly cleaned of artifacts and condensed into something which can easily be converted into an ebook-friendly format.
 You can read this version online at Github, or download any of the Epub or Mobi releases.
 You can clone the repository and generate your own version with [pandoc](http://johnmacfarlane.net/pandoc/) if necessary.

 ## Contributing

-Changes are welcome, especially conversion related ones.
-If you spot any issues whilst reading, please submit an issue and I'll correct it.
+Changes are welcome, especially conversion-related ones.
+If you spot any problems while reading, please [submit an issue](https://github.com/jagregory/abrash-black-book/issues) and I'll correct it.
 Pull Requests are always welcome.

-There's some larger changes that could be made to help preserve the content longer term.
-I'd love to see some of the images converted to a vector representation so we can provide higher-resolution versions, and similarly formulas and maths could be represented in MathML.
+Some larger changes could be made to improve the content.
+I'd love to see some of the images converted to a vector representation so we can provide higher-resolution versions.
+Formulas and equations could be typeset with MathML.

 ## Generating your own ebook